Super-Protocol/docs/docs/cli/commands/orders/index.md

 ---

 This command group contains commands to track and manage [orders](/fundamentals/orders).
-Note that [Marketplace GUI](/developers/marketplace) can be more convenient to use than most of the commands in this group.
+Note that [Marketplace web app](https://marketplace.superprotocol.com/marketplace) can be more convenient to use than most of the commands in this group.

 ## Commands